The washer will not fill with cold water

 No cold water, probably water inlet valve?
 This is a red body one, trying to reinstall cold on top of hot on outside panel, but valve is marked opposite.
 Any suggestions?

 Answer Hello Jeff, the correct water valve for this unit is 285805.
 The cold side generally is on the right side of the unit or in this case it will be cold on top and hot at the bottom.
 Hope this helps!

 1 person found this answer helpful.

-Answer Hello Wade.
+Answer Hello Robert.
 If you can stop the water from entering the machine by turning off the timer or unplugging the unit, you will need to look for a bad pressure hose or replace the pressure switch.
 If the only way to shut off the water is at the shut off for the water hoses, you will need to replace the water valve in the unit.

 After washer has completed washing and spin dry clothes.
 There is water dipping in tub.